Your browser is no longer supported

 R 6-8

-This course investigates the history and contemporaneity of innovation as a response to social, scientific, and environmental challenges.
-Students will acquire key frameworks for understanding the workings of innovation, the place of creativity, and the social impacts of new and disrupted organizations.
-Through historicizing key moments of innovation (from the Gutenberg printing press to today’s healthcare discoveries) and considering related issues (including intellectual property and sustainability) students will develop approaches to understanding the past, present, and future of creative disruption.
+This course investigates innovation as it relates to emerging social, scientific, and environmental trends.
+Students will acquire key frameworks for understanding the evolution of innovation, the place of creativity, and the social impacts of disruption.
+Through case studies of innovation (such as the sharing economy and cryptocurrencies) and considering related issues (such as ethics and inclusion) students will develop approaches to understanding the societal impacts of creative disruption.

 Distribution Requirement Status: Social Science